AntonWille/PatternPilot/readme.md

 ### Download Data from Stackoverflow

 A minimal SORequests-Class is defined in stack_overflow_api.py.
 This works without an api-key for read-only requests, but with a limit of 300 Requests per day.
-By invoking script/download_so_data.py, you can download the 100 top questions and their answers.
+You can download the 100 top questions and their answers.
 Adding a number indicates the page, so

-`script/download_so_data.py 2`
+`python scripts/stack_api/download_so_data.py 2`

-will download posts 101 to 200 of the most popular posts for each of the three tags 'ruby', 'python' and 'perl'.
+will download posts 101 to 200 of the most popular posts.
+The tag currently needs to be changed in the main function.
 If a valid DB exists, it will write these to the defined tables, and save copies in JSON format in the data-folder.

+Once in the database, you can extract the posts to html with

+`python scripts/full_post_generator.py`

 Note: One caveat  of this script is that Questions are only added once.
 So a question tagged "Ruby Python Perl" would only get added one, to the stack of of posts that was executed first!